shilangyu/driveignore/README.md

 or

 - install [golang](https://golang.org/dl/)
-- run the `go get github.com/shilangyu/driveignore` command
+- run the `go install github.com/shilangyu/driveignore@latest` command
 - install [google drive sync](https://www.google.com/drive/download/)

 Done!
 You will now have `driveignore` as a command in your terminal.